adobeio/adobeio-documentation/README.md

 # Set up AEM for Adobe I/O Events

-Use Adobe I/O for notification of Adobe Experience Manager (AEM) events, such as page or asset changes.
-These instructions describe how to set up AEM for Adobe I/O events and include the following sections:
+These instructions describe how to set up Adobe Experience Manager (AEM) for Adobe I/O events.
+You can use Adobe I/O for notification of  AEM events, such as page or asset changes.

 1. [Introduction](#Introduction)